ietvee/food-log/README.md

 # food_app

-It is an app for user to log in and create, read, update and delete of food record.
+This is a Flutter app for you to log in your account and to create, read, update and delete of data record.
-Food records are stored using Cloud Firestore database.
+Records are being stored using Cloud Firestore database.

 ## Getting Started